 Any students receiving outside scholarships must agree to have all outside funds posted to their student account so long as there is an outstanding balance due.
 Scholarship funds payable to the student may be released directly to the student so long as the account is paid in full and Student Financial Services has been notified of the scholarship.

 After the first two weeks of a semester, all accounts with actual credits are reviewed.
-Credit checks are issued no earlier than the third Friday of the semester.
-Checks will be automatically held in Student Financial Services for pick-up.
-New checks are available Fridays after 2 pm.
-Photo ID is required in order for a check to be released.
+Excess funds are released no earlier than the third Friday of the semester.
+All refunds will be issued via a reloadable Simpson University Visa® Prepaid Card, or direct ACH deposit to a designated bank account.
 Federal regulations stipulate that any excess financial aid funds be used for educationally related expenses in the following categories: tuition and fees, room and board, books and supplies, transportation, living expenses, and loan fees.